Quasi-$F$-splitting and smooth weak del Pezzo surfaces in mixed characteristic: Foundations of quasi- F -splitting

 Now consider the exact sequence

 We deduce $H^j_\m(\cO_X(-A))=0$ for $j<d$, and $H^d_{\m}(\cO_X(-A))$ is $p$-torsion free.
 Since $p\in \m$, we have

 for $j<d+1$, as desired. \end{proof}

-\begin{theorem} Let notation be as in \cref{notation:relative}.
+\begin{theorem}[cf.~Theorem\ref{intro:thm:KV-vanishing},\cite{KTTWYY1}*{Theorem~3.15}] Let notation be as in \cref{notation:relative}.
 Assume that $X$ is quasi-$F$-split and $X$ is Cohen-Macaulay.
 Let $L$ be a $\Q$-Cartier Weil divisor such that $A:=L-K_X$ is ample.
 Suppose that $\cO_X(-p^eA)$ is Cohen–Macaulay for every $e \geq 0$.
 Then

 \end{theorem}

 \begin{proof} By \cref{thm:KV-vanishing-dual}, we have

 for all \( j < d+1 \).
 Hence